We’re now accepting submission for Issue 03! Submit on our submittable HERE.

 YES!
 Our rule of thumb is if you’re bummed about not being eligible to submit, you’re eligible to submit.
 While this mag did grow out of the Harry Potter fandom as an organized group, over 35% of our Issue 01 writers did not identify as part of the fan community.
 We define a “fan” as someone who’s passionate about something – anything at all, from Star Wars to linguistics to college football – so if that’s you, we’d love to hear from you.

-The nitty gritty stuff
+The format stuff

 - Typed pages, double-spaced for prose, single-spaced for poetry.